valentingalea/Shuffl/PRIVACY.md

 Last updated: April 30, 2020

-This Privacy Policy describes Our policies and procedures on the collection, use and disclosure of Your information when You use the Service and tells You about Your privacy rights and how the law protects You.
+This Privacy Policy describes Our policies and procedures on the collection, use and disclosure of Your information when You use the Application and tells You about Your privacy rights and how the law protects You.

 *NO* Personal data is gathered, collected, or processed by the Application.